dcummuta/sort-PhotorecRecoveredFiles/readme.md

 (if you are used to using a previous verison I suggest you do this as other arguments have been removed)

+**Currently this -r option only works on Windows.**
+**I will be updating this to clean on linux/unix boxes but, I just have to test it with aditional error handling.**

 This version of recovery.py was specifically created to run a pre and post sort cleanup with the added `-r` parameter option:```python recovery.py <path to files recovered by Photorec> <destination> -r```